swarajbachu/userbubble/internal-docs/customer-integration-guide.md

 ```
 1. Generate HMAC signature on your backend
-2. Embed InputHive SDK on your frontend
+2. Embed critichut SDK on your frontend
 3. Add feedback links to your app
 ```